 Parent Retirement Resident Visa:

 If you have child who is above 18 years of age and is a New Zealand citizen or Permanent Resident, you can apply to permanently live in New Zealand.
-There is a minimum income and minimum investment pre-requisite in order to this:
+There is a minimum income and minimum investment prerequisite for this:

 - You need to have a minimum income of NZ $60,000,